Analysis of SOXX ETF's 52-Week Price Range

 About MPWR

-Monolithic Power Systems, Inc. is a fabless company, which provides semiconductor-based power electronic solutions.
-The Company design and develop its products for the enterprise data, storage and computing, automotive, communications, consumer, and industrial end markets.
+Monolithic Power Systems, Inc. is a fabless global company, which provides semiconductor-based power electronic solutions.
+The Company designs and develops its products for storage and computing, enterprise data, automotive, communications, consumer, and industrial end markets.
 Direct Current (DC) to DC, Alternating Current (AC) to DC, driver metal-oxide-semiconductor field-effect transistor, power management integrated circuit (IC), current limit switch and lighting control products.
-Its DC to DC ICs are used to convert and control voltages within a range of electronic systems, such as cloud-based central processing unit (CPU) servers, server artificial intelligence (AI) applications, storage applications, commercial notebooks, digital cockpit, power sources, home appliances, fourth generation (4G) and fifth generation (5G) infrastructure and satellite communications applications.
-The Company have sales offices in various locations in Asia, Europe and the United States.
+Its DC to DC ICs are used to convert and control voltages within a range of electronic systems, such as cloud-based central processing unit (CPU) servers and workstations, artificial intelligence (AI) systems, systems, memory, storage solutions, notebooks, infotainment, power sources, home appliances, network infrastructure and satellite communications.
+The Company has sales offices in various locations in Asia, Europe and the United States.

 About the author